What We Learned from 100+ Law Firm iManage Exports

 For law firms handling privileged and confidential documents, the fact that MatterExport operates 100% locally is often the deciding factor.
 Documents go directly from the iManage server to the user's local machine.
 Nothing passes through our servers or any third-party cloud infrastructure.

-This matters because some competing tools route data through their cloud for processing.
+This matters because some competing tools route data through their cloud by default for processing.
 For firms with strict data residency requirements or client confidentiality obligations, that's a non-starter.

 Frequently Asked Questions